jhlagado/struct-z80/README.md

 ld (result),a
 ```

-In this arrangement we are using macros.
+In this code we are using macros.
 I am using an underscore in front to distinguish these macros from other uses of these words.

-You'll notice that in this code, we have no explicit branches and no labels to confuse the reader.
-Each macro `_if`, `_else` and `_endif` expands out into code that is very similar to the hand-written assembly code.
+You'll notice that we have no explicit branches and no labels.
+Each `_if`, `_else` and `_endif` macro expands out into code that is very similar to the hand-written assembly code.

 ```
 .macro _if, flag